ryancooper/course-info/lab1.md

 Just because your code has been commited on your local machine does not mean that it has been **submitted**; it needs to be on GitHub.

-There will be a bash script `turnInLab1.sh` that commits your changes, deletes any prior tag for the current lab, tags the current commit, and pushes the branch and tag to github.
+There is a bash script `turnInLab1.sh` in the root level directory of simple-db-hw that commits your changes, deletes any prior tag for the current lab, tags the current commit, and pushes the branch and tag to github.
 If you are using Linux or Mac OSX, you should be able to run the following: